-Services covered by our plan Limitations and exceptions Family planning services Some diagnostic tests require The plan covers the following services: authorization.
-Prior authorization is required for genetic testing.
-Family planning exam and medical treatment Family planning lab and diagnostic tests g-11-11-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1 Family planning methods (birth control pills, patch, ring, IUD, injections, implants) Family planning supplies (condom, sponge, foam, film, diaphragm, cap) Counseling and diagnosis of infertility, and related services Counseling and testing for sexually transmitted infections (STIs), AIDS, and other HIV-related conditions Treatment for sexually transmitted infections (STIs) Treatment for AIDS and other HIV-related conditions Voluntary sterilization (You must be age 21 or older, and you must sign a federal sterilization consent form.
-At least 30 days, but not more than 180 days, must pass between the date that you sign the form and the date of surgery.)
-Screening, diagnosis and counseling for genetic anomalies and/or hereditary metabolic disorders Treatment for medical conditions of infertility (This service does not include artificial ways to become pregnant.)
-Note: You can get family planning services from a network or out-of-network qualified family planning provider (for example Planned Parenthood) listed in the Provider and Pharmacy Directory.
+Services covered by our plan Limitations and exceptions Family planning services Some diagnostic tests The plan covers the following services: require authorization.
+Prior authorization is required for family planning exam and medical treatment genetic testing. family planning lab and diagnostic tests family planning methods (birth control pills, patch, ring, IUD, injections, implants) family planning supplies (condom, sponge, foam, film, diaphragm, cap) counseling and diagnosis of infertility, and related services counseling and testing for sexually transmitted infections (STIs), HIV/AIDS, and other HIV-related conditions treatment for sexually transmitted infections (STIs) treatment for AIDS and other HIV-related conditions voluntary sterilization (You must be age 21 or older, and you must sign a federal sterilization consent form.
+At least 30 days, but not more than 180 days, must pass between the date that you sign the form and the date of surgery.) screening, diagnosis and counseling for genetic anomalies and/or hereditary metabolic disorders treatment for medical conditions of infertility (This service does not include artificial ways to become pregnant.)
+Note: You can get family planning services from a network or out-of-network qualified family planning provider (for example Planned Parenthood) listed in the Provider and Pharmacy Directory .
 You can also get family planning services from a network certified nurse midwife, obstetrician, gynecologist, or primary care provider.

+Services covered by our plan Limitations and exceptions

+Federally Qualified Health Centers Some services may require

+The plan covers the following services at Federally Qualified Health Centers: prior authorization.

+office visits for primary care and specialist services

+physical therapy services

+speech pathology and audiology services

+dental services

+podiatry services

+optometric and/or optician services

+chiropractic services

+transportation services

+mental health services

-Services covered by our plan Limitations and exceptions Federally Qualified Health Centers Some services may require prior authorization.
-The plan covers the following services at Federally Qualified Health Centers: Office visits for primary care and specialist services Physical therapy services Speech pathology and audiology services Dental services Podiatry services Optometric and/or optician services Chiropractic services Transportation services Mental health services Note: You can get services from a network or out-of-network Federally Qualified Health Center.
-Fitness The plan offers SilverSneakers®, a community fitness program promoting greater health engagement and accountability with no cost to Aetna Better Health of Ohio members.
-Provides members with regular exercise (strength training, aerobics, flexibility) and social support opportunities.
-Health and wellness education programs Prior authorization may be required.
-Aetna Better Health of Ohio offers a wide array of health and nutrition education tools and programs available to members at no additional costs, including educational member materials, outreach from the integrated Care Team, use of education tools and support systems.
+Note: You can get services from a network or out-of-network Federally Qualified Health Center.

+Services covered by our plan Limitations and exceptions Fitness Aetna Better Health of Ohio offers SilverSneakers® membership to members at no additional cost.
+Silver Sneakers is the nation's leading community fitness program specifically designed for older adults.
+SilverSneakers promotes greater health engagement and accountability by providing members with regular exercise (strength training, aerobics, flexibility) and social opportunities.
+Benefit includes Access to thousands of participating fitness locations Use of basic amenities (weights, treadmills, pools, etc.) Fitness classes Group activities and classes outside the traditional gym setting (Community FLEX classes) One Home kit or Steps kit available each calendar year Online resources include Member portal Live classes On-demand classes SilverSneakers app with reminders to move and more SilverSneakers is a registered trademark of Tivity Health, Inc. © 2022 Tivity Health, Inc. All rights reserved.
+Health and wellness education programs Aetna Better Health of Ohio offers a wide range of health and nutrition education tools and programs available to members at no additional costs.
+These include educational member materials, outreach from the integrated Care Team, education tools and support systems.
 These services will be coordinated by your care manager and integrated care team.

-Services covered by our plan Limitations and exceptions Hearing services and supplies The plan covers the following: Prior authorization is required for hearing aids.
-Hearing and balance tests to determine the need for treatment (covered as outpatient care when you get them from a physician, audiologist, or other qualified provider) Hearing aids, batteries, and accessories (including repair and/or replacement) Conventional hearing aids are covered once every 4 years Digital/programmable hearing aids are covered once every 5 years
+Services covered by our plan Limitations and exceptions Hearing services and supplies The plan covers the following: hearing and balance tests to determine the need for treatment (covered as outpatient care when you get them from a physician, audiologist, or other qualified provider) hearing aids, batteries, and accessories (including repair and/or replacement) conventional hearing aids are covered once every4 years digital/programmable hearing aids are covered once every 5 years